 You may think, as you grow older, the risk of getting STDs is comparatively lower.
 However, this is a common misconception, as age has no correlation with STDs.
 It is our society’s taboo regarding older adults taking part in sexual intercourse that has given rise to this misconception.

 The truth is many older individuals are equally active in their sexual life as their younger counterparts.
 And as our society becomes more evolved, the taboo opinions have been slowly disappearing.
 In direct correlation with our evolving open-minded society is the rate of STDs.
-However, this is not disapproval to having an open mind.
-It merely indicates a need for awareness regarding STDs in the older populations.
+However, this is not disapproval of having an open mind.
+It merely indicates a need for awareness regarding STDs in older populations.

 Reports of Increasing STD rates among older adults